projectdiscovery/sqlc-go-builder/README.md

 It implements a parser using [vitess-go-sqlparser](https://vitess.io/docs/contributing/contributing-to-ast-parser/) to parse and rewrite Complex MySQL queries on the fly using their `AST` and `Rewrite` functionality provided by the `sqlparser` package.

+## Features

+1. Allows `Where`, `Order`, `In`, `Offset`, `Limit` dynamically.
+2. Supports complex `SELECT` queries.
+3. Safe from SQLi by using Parameterized Arguments for everything dynamic.
+4. Sanitizes code by using Vitess SQL parser.

 ## Example

 ```go